Considering applying to the University of Washington to study English?

 (a) the UW Admissions Office must first determine if the course was taken at an accredited/recognized college or university abroad and is eligible for transfer, and

-(b) you will need to have an English Department adviser evaluate the course for transfer, and we will ask you for a copy of your transcript and a syllabus (and, sometimes, for course materials such as assignments you completed or papers you wrote), and
+(b) you will need to have a Humanities Academic Services adviser evaluate the course for transfer, and we will ask you for a copy of your transcript and a syllabus (and, sometimes, for course materials such as assignments you completed or papers you wrote), and

 (c) the course must have been taken in one of these countries: Canada, Great Britain, Ireland, New Zealand, or Australia.